*POST UPDATED NOVEMBER 2022.

-Our weekend in London started out a bit differently from pretty much any trip I’d ever been on before.
+Our weekend in London started out a bit differently from pretty much any trip I’d been on before.
 Boyfriend had told me two days before my birthday that we were flying somewhere & that I’d need to pack a bag for similar-ish kind of weather.
 That’s all the information I got.
-He had packed the passports, checked us in, booked the bus tickets & train tickets & everything else that’s involved in travelling.
-All I had to do was pack a bag & try not to nose around in Boyfriend’s stuff for clues during the next two days, which was torture, but I somehow managed it.
+He had packed the passports, checked us in, booked the bus tickets, train tickets, and everything else involved in travelling.
+All I had to do was pack a bag & try not to nose around in Boyfriend’s stuff for clues during the next two days.
+It was torture, but I somehow managed it.
 Only after we’d got through security at the airport on my birthday, as we sat down to a desperately needed coffee, Boyfriend handed me a gorgeous birthday card with a bright blue oyster card held within.

 (I died. isn’t he the best?)

-London is one of my all time favourite places to visit, so as soon as I saw the oyster card I quickly became one of those smiley, annoyingly happy type folks that we all hate to see at the airport, especially before 5:30 in the morning.
+London is one of my all time favourite places to visit.
+As soon as I saw the oyster card I quickly became one of those smiley, annoyingly happy people that we all hate to see at the airport, especially before 5:30 in the morning.
 The birthday card invited me to dinner that night at Wahaca, but other than that Boyfriend informed me that he’d left the weekend relatively unplanned so that we could just explore & have fun without having to stick to a schedule.

 Below is a list of some of the places we loved on our trip, as well as a handful of photos that give a small sneak peek into our weekend.